clayrisser/python2path/README.md

 # Contribution
-If you would like to contribute to or fork this repository, that is totally awsome.
+If you would like to contribute to or fork this repository, that is totally awesome.
 This project was coded in C#.
 A contribution that would useful if anyone is up for the challenge would be creating a GUI for this.
-You can also easily fork this repository to create a peice of software that adds other installations besides Python to the PATH System Environmental Variable.
+You can also easily fork this repository to create a piece of software that adds other installations besides Python to the PATH System Environmental Variable.
 If you decide to fork the repository, make sure you credit JamRizzi Technologies.

 [HERE](https://github.com/jamrizzi/python2path) is the location of the GitHub repository.